onap/archived-holmes-rule-management/docs/docs/platform/consumedapis.rst

 Consumed APIs
 -------------

-In the Honolulu release, Holmes mainly depends on the APIs provided by DCAE, A&AI, DMaaP and MSB.
+In the Istanbul release, Holmes mainly depends on the APIs provided by DCAE, A&AI, DMaaP and MSB.

 DCAE
 ^^^^